yas-xploit/DataGaurd/README.md

-# DataGaurd

-DataGuard – File Integrity Monitoring and Tamper Detection Tool
+🛡️ DataGuard — File Integrity Monitoring & Tamper Detection Tool 🔒

-DataGuard is a cross-platform File Integrity Monitoring (FIM) tool designed to ensure the security and integrity of sensitive files in real time.
-It provides a user-friendly GUI built with customtkinter and includes both real-time and scheduled monitoring functionalities.
-DataGuard continuously watches selected files for unauthorized changes using SHA-256 hashing, file metadata (size, modification time, permissions), and content similarity checks.
+DataGuard is a powerful, cross-platform File Integrity Monitoring (FIM) solution designed to safeguard the security and integrity of your critical files in real-time.
+Featuring a sleek and intuitive GUI built with customtkinter, DataGuard offers both real-time and scheduled monitoring to keep your data safe from unauthorized changes.
-Key Features:
+✨ Key Features:

-    Real-Time Monitoring: Instantly detects changes to critical files and triggers alerts via GUI message boxes, in-app Alert Box, and email notifications.
+    🕵️‍♂️ Real-Time Monitoring: Instantly detects any changes to critical files and triggers alerts through GUI pop-ups, an in-app Alert Box, and email notifications for rapid response.

-    Scheduled Scans: Supports customizable scan intervals based on file sensitivity (High – every 30 minutes, Medium – every 24 hours, Low – every week).
+    📅 Scheduled Scans: Customize scan intervals based on file sensitivity:

+        🔴 High: every 30 minutes

+        🟠 Medium: every 24 hours

+        🟢 Low: every week

-    File Metadata Analysis: Compares file hash, size, modification time, and permission changes to detect tampering.
+    🔍 Comprehensive File Metadata Analysis: Tracks changes in SHA-256 hashes, file size, modification timestamps, and permission changes to detect tampering effectively.

-    Change Logging: Logs all detected changes with timestamps for audit and forensic analysis.
+    📜 Detailed Change Logging: Records all detected modifications with timestamps, supporting audits and forensic investigations.

-    Alert System: Provides visual alerts, stores all alerts in an Alert Box tab, and supports email notifications for quick response.
+    🚨 Robust Alert System: Provides clear visual alerts, maintains a history of all alerts in the Alert Box tab, and supports instant email notifications to keep you informed.

-    User Management: Allows each user to register their email for receiving alerts, with secure encrypted storage of app passwords.
+    👥 User Management: Enables each user to securely register their email for receiving personalized alerts, with encrypted storage of app credentials.

-    Modern GUI: Clean and responsive interface using customtkinter, with a dashboard, navigation bar, file status indicators, and interactive controls.
+    🖥️ Modern and Responsive GUI: Crafted with customtkinter, featuring a clean dashboard, navigation bar, file status indicators, and interactive controls for a seamless user experience.

-    File Backup & Recovery: Automatically backs up modified files to support recovery and investigation.
+    💾 Automatic File Backup & Recovery: Backs up modified files automatically to facilitate easy recovery and investigation of changes.

+🎯 Ideal For:

-DataGuard is ideal for system administrators, security analysts, and developers seeking to monitor file integrity, prevent tampering, and maintain system trustworthiness in sensitive environments.
+System administrators, security analysts, developers, and anyone responsible for protecting sensitive data and ensuring system integrity.
+DataGuard helps you prevent tampering, detect unauthorized changes early, and maintain trustworthiness in your critical systems.

+Elevate your file security with DataGuard — your reliable guardian for file integrity! 🚀